Skip to content

 Notes

-• How to Store: Place covered in the refrigerator for up to 6 days.
+How to Store: Place covered in the refrigerator for up to 6 days.
 Cover and freeze for up to 3 months.
-Thaw in the refrigerator for 1 day before reheating.
+Thaw in the fridge for 1 day before reheating.

-• How to Reheat: Add the desired amount to a small saucepot and cook over low heat until hot.
-You can also reheat in the microwave until hot.
-The barley will absorb more liquid when storing so you will need to add more liquid to help thin it out when reheating.
+How to Reheat: Add the desired amount to a small saucepot and cook over low heat until hot.
+The barley will absorb more liquid when storing, so you must add more liquid to help thin it out when reheating.

-• Washing the barley is optional, I prefer not to.
+Washing the barley is optional, and I prefer not to.

-• You do not have to use fresh herbs at the end, however, if using dry herbs, add them in when you add in the beef stock.
+You do not have to use fresh herbs at the end; however, if you use dry herbs, add them to the beef stock since it is best to start with dry and finish with fresh.

 Nutrition